BellaTatts/Digital-writing-folio/Week 3.md

 **Fluid Definition of Digital Poetry**
-Memmott argues that digital poetry resists a fixed definition due to its diverse forms and mediums.
+Memmott argues that digital poetry resists a fixed definition due to its diverse forms and media.
 Terms like "hypertext," "cybertext," and "net.art" are used to describe various digital poetic practices, but these labels are seen as temporary and context-dependent.
 The defining characteristic is that the work is "digital" and is considered "poetry" by its creator or audience.

 **Diversity of Digital Poetic Practices**
 The chapter highlights the vast array of technologies and platforms used in digital poetry, such as HTML, JavaScript, Flash, and virtual environments like MOOs and MUDs.
 Each medium offers unique possibilities for poetic expression, leading to a wide range of poetic experiences.

 **Material and Performative Aspects**
-Memmott emphasizes that digital poetry is not merely a transition from print to screen but involves new material and performative dimensions.
+Memmott emphasises that digital poetry is not merely a transition from print to screen but involves new material and performative dimensions.
 The interaction between the user and the digital medium—akin to a musician playing an instrument—plays a crucial role in the poetic experience.

 **Individual Practitioner’s Poetics**
 The chapter suggests that digital poetry should be understood through the lens of individual practitioners' approaches.
 Even works using the same technology can differ significantly based on the creator's intent and execution, highlighting the importance of considering the specific context of each work.